HumanNeRF-SE: A Simple yet Effective Approach to Animate HumanNeRF with Diverse Poses: HumanNeRF-SE

 \subsection{Conv-Filter}

 We innovatively use spatial convolution to filter the sampling points and extract features simultaneously.
-A convolution kernel initialized to one to convolve the value of the voxel volume.
+A convolution kernel is initialized to one for convolving the value of the voxel volume.
 To preserve high-frequency information, we use channel-by-channel convolution.

 where $h' = h-k$, $w'=w-k$ and $d'=d-k$.
-The $i$-th channel of $F_s$ results from convolving $i$-th channel of voxel's value $\mathbf{vo}$ and kernel's weight $kw$.
-If the occupancy of the convolution result is zero, it means that the current convolution center coordinate is not related to the human body (eq.~\ref{eq:voxelvalue}).
+The $i$-th channel of $F_s$ results from convolving $i$-th channel of voxel's value $\boldsymbol{\nu}$ and kernel's weight $\vartheta$.
+If the occupancy of the convolution result is zero, it means that the current convolution center coordinate is not related to the human body (Eq.~\ref{eq:voxelvalue}).
 We force these points not to participate in subsequent calculations and set their density value~$d$ to zero.